Hibiscus are beautiful flowering plants, and not only are they attractive to humans – but also the dreaded whitefly.

 - Vacuum them up with a handheld vacuum.
 Do this in cooler weather when the insects are sluggish.
 Place the vacuum bag in a plastic bag inside the freezer overnight – this will kill the pests.

 - Neem oil spray.
 A natural, organic substance made from neem oil from the neem tree – fairly specific to pests, meaning your bees are safe with neem oil, unlike many other insecticides.
 Make sure you apply it to the undersides of the leaves to target the nymphs.
-You can buy neem oil ready to use here – Natria 706230A Insecticidal Soap Organic Miticide, 24 oz, Ready-to-Use.
+You can buy neem oil ready to use here – Natria 706230A Insecticidal Soap Insect Killer and Miticide for Organic Gardening, 24 oz, Ready-to-Use.

 - Pesticides are a last choice since they kill off whitefly predators.
 These insects tend to increase as the autumn weather cools down, and so the whitefly fades away.
 Many of the whitefly species have become resistant to pesticides that would usually kill them.